 - shared leadership in revising the master’s level Nursing Administration program to prepare graduates for leadership in creating & maintaining health care delivery systems & infrastructures.

 - introduction of the discipline of dialogue, with Dr. Donna Westmoreland, in master’s level courses; its applicability in developing nursing science; and its usefulness to nursing administrators.

 - Dr. Grigsby makes classroom content and assignments relevant to students from a variety of disciplines.
 Her research focus, professional background, and areas of continuing education contribute to innovative classroom teaching strategies that promote intellectual and personal development of graduate/undergraduate students.
 Students evaluate her positively for creating an environment that facilitates discussion, respecting diverse opinions, and promoting independent thinking.

-- Dr. Grigsby teaches &/or co-teaches the following courses in the master’s program:
+- Dr. Grigsby teaches &/or co-teaches the following courses in the master’s and DNP programs:

 - Dr. Grigsby is a leader in the Health Systems Nurse Specialist master's specialty in the College of Nursing.
 She participated in developing and implementing program grants for this specialty.
 The program received 10 years of funding from DHHS.

-- Dr. Grigsby's research focus is the study of nursing (thinking skills and practice) and work environments (health care delivery systems) that promote health and professional practice.
+- Dr. Grigsby's research focus is the study of nursing and leadership (thinking skills, practice, and education) and work environments (health care delivery systems) that promote health and professional practice.